dhayanesh/distributed-parallel-text-processor/README.md

     streamlit run ui_solution.py
     ```

 5. **Access the application**.
 Open your web browser and go to `http://localhost:8501` to use the application.
+Sample predined files (10k.txt and 20k.xt) and input file (book.txt) is present in data directory in the project file.

 ## Usage

 - **Upload Predefined Words**: You can upload a `.txt` file with predefined words listed one per line, or you can enter the words manually as comma-separated values in the provided text input field.
-Sample predined files (10k.txt and 20k.xt) and input file (book.txt) is present in data directory.

 - **Upload Text Files**: Upload one or more `.txt` input files that you want to analyze.
 The application will count the occurrences of each predefined word in these files.